- Does nearly everything right

 The CR-V’s optional all-wheel-drive system mostly channels power forward unless slip is detected.
 It’s definitely not an off-roading system, but it works well on slippery terrain and should make a commute home on snow-covered road a cinch.

 Though the CR-V has a thick-rimmed steering wheel and a commanding view out, it’s not a sports car by any stretch.
 The steering is quick and precise, but not communicative.
-So too the ride, which is geared more toward comfort than for sharp corner-carving.
+So too is the ride, which is geared more toward comfort than for sharp corner-carving.
 Still, the 2018 CR-V is pleasant to drive and fairly quiet inside on the highway.
 Around town, the light steering makes parking easy and it feels even more nimble than its fairly trim proportions would suggest.

 2018 Honda CR-V